Filip-Mi/OfficeBooker/README.md

 # OfficeBooker API
-OfficeBooker API is a robust backend solution for managing office spaces and desk reservations.
-Built with .NET 10, it offers a comprehensive set of features to streamline office management and enhance the booking experience for workers.
+OfficeBooker API is a backend solution for managing office reservations.
+Built with .NET 10, it offers a set of features to offices management
 ## 🚀 Key Features

-* **Office Management:** Full CRUD operations for managing office spaces and desk capacities.
+* **Office Management:** Full CRUD operations for managing office.
 * **Reservation System:** Advanced booking logic with overlapping date validation.
 * **Global Exception Handling:** Centralized error management using the new .NET 10 `IExceptionHandler`.
 * **Fluent Validation:** Clean DTOs with decoupled validation rules for maximum testability.